This is article 2 in our Best Trout Bait of All Time series.

 - Best Trout Lures of All Time: 5 Best Soft Plastics

-Backcountry trout fishing is fun, rewarding, and at times, extremely exciting.
+Trout fishing is fun, rewarding, and at times, extremely exciting.
 If you enjoy getting out and experiencing nature at its finest, then it could be time to pack your hiking bag, throw a bit of fishing gear together, and head out to target some backcountry trout.

 When targeting small fish – which backcountry trout often are – spinners tend to work pretty well.
 They create enough flashy, random movement through the water to entice a strike in a small river or stream, and they come in a wide range of shapes and sizes.